-The Northern Virginia North-South CoSS will be an integrated, multimodal network of transportation facilities that connect major centers of activity within and through the Commonwealth and promote the movement of people and goods essential to the economic prosperity of the state.
+On May 18, 2011 the Commonwealth Transportation Board (CTB) established a new Corridor of Statewide Significance (CoSS) in Northern Virginia.
+The Northern Virginia North-South Corridor is intended to be an integrated, multimodal transportation network that connects major centers of activity within and through the Commonwealth and promotes the movement of people and goods essential to the economic prosperity of the state.

 The Corridor is defined as the area generally east and west of:

 The North-South Corridor is one of 12 corridors that have been defined throughout the Commonwealth of Virginia.
 The Office of Intermodal Planning and Investment, housed within the Office of the Secretary of Transportation, is the study sponsor.
 More information on the network of Corridors of Statewide Significance can be found at www.vtrans.org.

 On December 18 and 19, 2012, as well as on January 9, 2013, the North-South Corridor study team shared evaluation results of the transportation alternatives and preliminary recommendations.
 The alternatives will address access to major activity areas, transit service and non-motorized modes of travel, environmental considerations, and transportation funding and investments within the corridor.

 Learn more about these alternatives by reviewing the meeting boards from both sets of meetings below.
 The second set of informational boards expands on initial model results, summarizes public comments received as of January 2nd, and provides recommendations for a refined third alternative.

 There are ongoing project studies within the North-South Corridor all which support the vision and goals of the North-South CMP.
 These studies include:

 In November 2005, the Commonwealth Transportation Board (CTB) approved the location for a new 10.4-mile north-south transportation link that would connect Manassas with the Dulles corridor.
 The Bi-County Parkway would become the middle part of the proposed North-South Corridor.